Our Staff and Board

 Laila Hack graduated from Wilfrid Laurier University in 2017 with an Honours Bachelor of Arts in Near Eastern and Classical Archaeology, where she focused on ancient art interpretation and spent three seasons excavating at the Town of Nebo archaeological site in Jordan, researching artifacts and drawing them for publication at the University during school terms.
 She went on to complete a Master of Arts with Distinction in Art and Archaeology at University College London, doing original research through a feminist lens for her dissertation on the construction of gender and sexuality ideology in early Islamic art.
 Pivoting from academia to the museum sector, Laila completed a post-graduate diploma in Museum Management and Curatorship at Fleming College.

 Through both school and work, she has conducted research for Peterborough Museum & Archives, Hutchison House Museum, the Association of Nova Scotia Museums, Robert McLaughlin Gallery, the Ontario Museum Association, and Pickering Museum Village.
-Her research experience is varied with an intersectional approach, including different methodologies, lenses, and sources, and pertained to numerous subjects, including history, modern and ancient art, artifact interpretation, data enrichment, and current issues within the museum sector, such as accessibility, diversity, and decolonization
+Her interests are currently focused on inclusion, outreach, and decolonization within the museum sector.

 Colour photo of Laila Hack wearing a dark green sweater, against a background of a grey stone wall and a window with small panes